12 Google Ads Tips for 2019:

 We’ve already touched on this but using the most relevant landing pages for your ads is important in determining your overall Quality Score.
 The page someone is taken to when they click on your ad should be highly relevant to the ad they have clicked on to get there.
 A user should also be able to quickly find all the information they are looking for once they arrive on the page.

 It’s important that there is a high degree of consistency between the keywords you are targeting, your ad copy and the content on the landing page your ad sends people to.
-When this is achieved, you should improve your CTR and conversion rates whilst lowering your CPC which means a better quality score and therefore more money for you!
+When this is achieved, you should improve your CTR and conversion rates whilst lowering your CPC.
+This means a better quality score and therefore more money for you!

 Keywords are a super-important element of setting up your Google Ads successfully.
 There are a number of elements to consider when you are planning out your keyword strategy:

-Long Tail Keywords – whilst long tail keywords are great for organic SEO, they’re not always the best strategy for Google Ads, especially if you are on a limited budget.
+- Whilst long tail keywords are great for organic SEO, they’re not always the best strategy for Google Ads, especially if you are on a limited budget.
 It’s important to strike a balance between the keywords that are going to drive enough search volume vs the likelihood of conversion from those keywords.

-Negative Keywords – this is an often overlooked strategy and one that can immediately help to improve your results.
-Google Ads allows you to optimise your campaigns or negative keywords – those keywords that are not a good fit for your product or service.
+- This is an often overlooked strategy and one that can immediately help to improve your results.
+Google Ads allows you to optimise your campaigns or negative keywords.
+Those keywords that are not a good fit for your product or service.
 By telling Google what your product is not you can prevent your ads from showing up in search results that do not match a searcher’s intent.
 This can save you lots of money and can be applied both at campaign and Ad Group level.
-Use the Search Terms report in Google Ads to see what people have been searching for and use negative keywords to remove irrelevant terms.
+Use the Search Terms report in Google Ads to see what people have been searching for.
+Use negative keywords to remove irrelevant terms.

-Keyword Matching Types – this is another area where we often see smaller companies who manage their own Google Ads accounts slipping up.
+- This is another area where we often see smaller companies who manage their own Google Ads accounts slipping up.

 There are basically four different types of Keyword Match Types you can use in Google Ads: Broad, Broad Match Modified, Phrase Match and Exact Match.